Close Menu

 Within two weeks, your plant should start producing flowers.
 Keep an eye on the overall health of the plant, as this will indicate how well it's adjusting.
 Look for vibrant green leaves and healthy vines stretching towards the stake.

-Supporting Vertical Growth
+Supporting Vertical Squash Growth

 Once the vines start extending, begin tying them to the stake using thick string or durable twine.
 Ensure you tie the stems at several points to distribute the weight as the squash grows.
 This prevents the stems from breaking under the pressure of the fruit.

-Benefits of Vertical Growth
+Benefits of Vertical Squash Growth

 Growing squash vertically offers numerous advantages: